mansheelagarwal/Fake_News_Classification/README.md

 # Fake News Detector README
 ![19 Common Misconceptions About Botkeeper](https://github.com/mansheelagarwal/Fake_News_Classification/assets/76102724/05a77875-082b-4cf4-95d5-1f25b004c3fd)
-## Introduction

-In this repository, I've developed a robust tool to distinguish between fake news and genuine news articles.
-In this README, I'll provide you with an overview of the project's capabilities, a brief explanation of how it works, and snippets of the key aspects of the implementation.

-## Project Overview

-The Fake News Detector utilizes advanced natural language processing techniques, including word embedding, one-hot representation, and Long Short-Term Memory (LSTM) networks, to accurately classify news articles.
-My primary goal is to identify reliable news sources and combat misinformation.

-## Distinctive Features

-Make use of these concepts by referring to the .py files available in this repository

-- **Word Embedding**: I made use of word embedding techniques, transforming textual data into compact numerical vectors that capture nuanced semantic associations between words.
+## Fake News and the problems that come with it
+In a world of negativity and ruse, what's worse is to not do anything about rumors and headlines that are just well-calculated ways to capture clout and earn tentative fame.
+Gaining inspiration from **krishnaik06**, I designed a Fake News Classifier using the following concepts:
+- **Word Embedding**: in calculating the semantics association between words by converting the textual data to numeral vectors

-- **One-Hot Encoding**: Categorical attributes are transformed into binary vectors through one-hot encoding, ensuring a rich and informative input for my LSTM-based model.
+- **One-Hot Encoding**: in transforming the categorical attributes into binary vectors which acts as an input to the LSTM model

-- **LSTM-Based Classification**: At the heart of my system is the LSTM network, a highly adaptable neural network architecture adept at processing the encoded data, enabling it to model sequence patterns and context for precise classifications.
+- **LSTM**: in finally classifying the news into fake or not by processing the encoded data Please find the ipnyb files for each attached to this project merely for brushing up on concepts.

-## Acknowledgments
+## Note for viewers

-I extend my appreciation to **krishnaik06** for conceiving the initial project idea.
+I have chosen not to make the code of this project publicly available because the development process closely followed the methodology demonstrated by Krish Naik.
+As this project was primarily an experiment and closely mirrored the work of Mr. Naik, I believe that making it publicly accessible would amount to replicating his efforts.
+I respect his work and do not intend to present a derivative of it as an original creation.